111

 What is retrofitting of steam turbines?

-Retrofitting is the addition of new technology or features,
+Retrofitting is the addition of new technology or features, to older systems.

-steam turbine section with a new bladed rotor and carrying out repairs in the
+Retrofitting of steam turbines refers to, the replacing of steam turbine section with a new bladed rotor and carrying out repairs in the stator to improve the turbine's performance.

 Retrofitting is cheaper than replacing the entire turbine.